yaditydo/SQL-class-project-backup/README.md

 Code for database class project.
-Scenario: Smarthealth Clinic has hired AICodeAssemblers Consulting LLC. to aid in the construction in a new database. python --version == '10.10.10'. to run any files toy must first activate the virtual environment for all included file dependencies
+Scenario: Smarthealth Clinic has hired AICodeAssemblers Consulting LLC. to aid in the construction in a new database.
+In a real life scenario ideally level's of privelege as to data access and AES-256-CBC would be implemented across the database to protect customer/patient medical data.
+Unfortunately I couldn't get sqlcipher3 to install properly so wasn't able to implement it python --version == '10.10.10'. to run any files toy must first activate the virtual environment for all included file dependencies
 - Windows - run env/Scripts/activate to activate the virtual environment installed dependencies